How to choose a wide format scanner

 Scanners are almost always quicker than printers.
 If you usually scan to print then the scanner speed will not impact the speed of your work.

-Now you know your requirements, contact us to find out which Colortrac scanner meets your needs.
+Now you know your scanning requirements, please contact us to find out how Colortrac can help you further!